Bamboo grow matting is a clean, non-messy, and easy-to-ship alternative to using a potting mix as a growing media for microgreens.

 Bamboo Grow Matting Take Two

-As we mentioned in the first article of this series, we don't want to give up on the bamboo grow matting.
+As mentioned in this series’s first article, we don’t want to give up on the bamboo grow matting.

-For us here at Home Microgreens, bamboo has a few advantages over hemp grow matting as an alternative to potting mix.
+Here at Home Microgreens, bamboo has a few advantages over hemp grow matting as an alternative to the potting mix.

 Side Note